 AD 75-23-04 refers to compliance with the SB M20-190.
 The SB, dated 1-16-75, is divided into three parts.
 Part 1 requires that every 200 hrs the actuator be removed from the aircraft, partially disassembled, and inspected for gear wear.
 Removal of the actuator may be a little intimidating the first time a mechanic removes one, and in some cases, I have found that the SB has not been fully complied with.
 In other cases the actuator may have been removed but the most important part of the inspection is not being completed.
 The SB requires that all of the old grease be removed and that the housing be flushed clean with solvent and air dried.
 The reason for this procedure is that the gears wear in the middle and by looking at the end no wear is apparent.

-Fig. 1 is a photo of a worn ring gear as it would look as viewed from the end.
+Figure 1.
+View below.
+Is a photo of a worn ring gear as it would look as viewed from the end.